bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 ### Example Datasets
 <!--
-1. Datasets will be updated later to adapt to the aggreed format.
+1. Datasets will be updated later to adapt to the agreed format.
 2. We aim at adding a last example converting published dataset from openeuro.
 -->